 Update January 16, 2018: Oracle released Java 8 u162.
 In this version, the unlimited policy is enabled by default.
 You no longer need to install the policy file in the JRE or set the security property

-When you use the Java Cryptography extension (JCE), you maybe already know that the Java runtime out of the box enforces a limitation on certain key length parameters.
+When you use the Java Cryptography Extension (JCE), you may already know that the Java runtime out of the box enforces a limitation on specific key length parameters.

 When you look at the following program that encrypts and decrypts a string with AES it works fine when you use a key length of 128 bits (

 byte input = "My super secret text".getBytes(); SecureRandom random = SecureRandom.getInstanceStrong(); KeyGenerator keyGen = KeyGenerator.getInstance("AES"); keyGen.init(128, random); SecretKey key = keyGen.generateKey(); Cipher cipher = Cipher.getInstance("AES/GCM/NoPadding", "SunJCE"); byte iv = new byte; random.nextBytes(iv); GCMParameterSpec spec = new GCMParameterSpec(128, iv); cipher.init(Cipher.ENCRYPT_MODE, key, spec); byte cipherText = cipher.doFinal(input); // Decrypt cipher.init(Cipher.DECRYPT_MODE, key, spec); byte plainText = cipher.doFinal(cipherText); System.out.println(new String(plainText));

 But when you change the key length to 192 (